vaniron/CobbleExtraData/README.md

 ## Installation

 1. **Download the Mod**:
-   - Grab the latest release from the [Releases](https://github.com/ArchieDxncan/CobbleExtraData/releases) or [Curseforge](https://curseforge.com/minecraft/mc-mods/cobblemon-extra-data) page.
+   - Grab the latest release from the [Curseforge](https://curseforge.com/minecraft/mc-mods/cobblemon-extra-data) page.

 2. **Install Fabric**:
    - Ensure you have the correct modloader installed.